Rassilion/MangaStream-Archiver/README.md

 - data is in sqllite database
 - creates manga and chapter list in database
+- special characters removed from names (slug)
-- downloads new chapters from site
+- downloads new chapters from site and zip

 ## Database model